groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/_index.md

 - **Can I generate previews for password‑protected files?** Yes – just provide the password when opening the document.
 - **Is the preview generation fast?** Yes, the library streams pages, so even large files are processed efficiently.

-## What is preview pdf pages java?
+## What is preview PDF pages Java?
-Generating previews means converting each page of a source document into a raster image that can be displayed in browsers, mobile apps, or file explorers.
-This functionality is essential for providing users a visual cue before they decide to merge, edit, or download a file.
+`preview PDF pages Java` is the process of converting each page of a PDF (or other supported document) into a raster image that can be displayed in browsers, mobile apps, or file explorers.
+This conversion gives end‑users a visual snapshot before they decide to merge, edit, or download a file.

+## How to preview PDF pages in Java?
+`Merger` is the main class for loading, merging, and previewing documents in GroupDocs.Merger for Java.
+`Document` represents a loaded file.
+`PreviewOptions` configures the output image format for preview generation.

+Load your source document with `Merger` or `Document` objects, configure `PreviewOptions` to specify the output image format (PNG, JPEG, BMP), and call the preview method – the library streams each page and writes the image files to the target folder in just a few lines of code.
+This approach works for PDFs, Word files, PowerPoint decks, and many other formats without loading the entire document into memory.

 ## Why generate previews with GroupDocs.Merger for Java?
-- **Improved user experience:** Users see exactly what they’re about to merge or download.
-- **Reduced errors:** Visual verification helps catch wrong files early.
-- **Cross‑platform compatibility:** Previews work on any device that can display standard image formats.
-- **Performance‑optimized:** The library processes pages on demand, minimizing memory usage.
+GroupDocs.Merger supports **50+ input and output formats** and can generate previews for documents up to **500 pages** while keeping memory usage under **50 MB**.
+The library processes pages on demand, which means you get fast preview generation even on modest server hardware.
+Using GroupDocs.Merger eliminates the need for third‑party image converters and guarantees consistent rendering across platforms.

 ## Prerequisites
 - Java 8 or higher installed.